Animal Facts

 Wildlife and Animal Removal

-Bird droppings spread various diseases and parasites.
-Two of the most dangerous diseases transferred by avian excrement are Histoplasmosis and Cryptococcosis.
-Histoplasmosis is a fungal disease that affects the respiratory system and produces flu-like symptoms.
-Cryptococcosis can either develop as a lung infection spreading to the nervous system or as a skin irritation characterized by lesions and ulcers.
+Bird droppings can also pose health risks, as they spread diseases and parasites.
+Two of the most dangerous diseases transmitted by bird excrement are **Histoplasmosis** and **Cryptococcosis**. **Histoplasmosis** is a fungal infection that affects the respiratory system, causing flu-like symptoms, while **Cryptococcosis** can develop as a lung infection and spread to the nervous system, or manifest as a skin irritation characterized by lesions and ulcers.

 CHIMNEY SWIFT PROBLEMS